 Potato Chip Exercise

-We only offer a few products, but we fully stand behind those that we do.
-Invertrac, Frutol, The Four Pillars program, Strassburg Sock, and the Therapeutica Pillow.
+We only offer a few products, but we fully stand behind those that we do: the Therapeutica Pillow and the Strassburg Sock.

-The next product we carry is the Therapeutica Pillow.
-It’s the only pillow we’ve ever carried and for good reason: It works.
+The Therapeutica Pillow is the only pillow we’ve ever carried and for good reason: It works.
 There are literally hundreds of pillows out there, but the American Chiropractic association approves only one.
-It is essentially two pillows in one, and because it is made of polyurrethane foam it doesn’t allow dust mites to reside within it.
+It is essentially two pillows in one, and because it is made of polyurethane foam it doesn’t allow dust mites to reside within it.
 Because the pillow does not change its shape every n ight, it leads ot a consistency of sleep that many people have been craving.
 It’s been our experience that patients with occipital neuralgia, or cervicogenic migraine, almost respond 100% better with this “neck orthotic” in place.

 The last product is our funniest one, the Strassburg Sock.
 It has two uses, one for the treatment of Plantar Fasciitis, and a secondary purpose as a contraceptive device, because it looks so funny!
 Essentially a sock with a strap on it, it activates the connective tissue of the foot as you sleep, stretching out the plantar fascia and radically decreasing pain, especiallyin the morning.
 One of the easiest diagnosis to make, plantar fasciitis is typically characterized by a stabbing pain in the bottom of the foot, especially after waking.